Finding an Expert Marketing Consultant for Your Next Startup — How They Help, What to Look for, and What to Expect

 Building a startup from the ground up, launching it, and growing it for the long haul all requires you to get as many relevant touches and eyeballs on it as possible, as early as possible.
 It’s ok not to get them all in one big burst or all in a single month.
 Rather, good, healthy growth over time is a better target to aim at.

 And if your eventual goal is to raise outside capital — such as getting an angel investor on board, or venture capital — showing that you did, and can, grow your startup (known as “customer traction”) is absolutely clutch for investors to see before they’re going to write you that first investment check.
 You may think your idea is great, but once you’ve put the skin in the game to lay a solid foundation and bring it to market, the big question is then: Will people like it?
 Will they engage?
 Will they buy/subscribe?

 Hopefully, you can answer an overjoyed “YES!”, but a strong marketing strategy is critical, along with finely-tuned creative for your marketing campaigns and advertising to deliver your message to those eyes and ears and hearts and minds you want to reach.

 “So how soon should I be thinking about marketing though,” you ask?

-A best practice to follow is to think about marketing as absolutely early as possible, not after you’ve “made the movie”, metaphorically speaking.
-Carrying on with the movie-making metaphor, keep in mind that the marketing budgets for most major pictures are as big, if not bigger, than the production budget itself (meaning, the budget for doing everything to make the movie and get it in a state that people can watch).
+A best practice to follow is to think about marketing as early as possible, not after you’ve “made the movie”, metaphorically speaking.
+Carrying on with the movie-making metaphor, remember that the marketing budgets for most major pictures are as big, if not bigger than the production budget itself (meaning, the budget for doing everything to make the movie and get it in a state that people can watch).